MSeveri96/MANULS/README.md

 A program to calculate the external electric field that makes a chemical reaction barrierless.

 This first version of the code works with 1-D and  2-D scans of the potential energy surface.

 ## Documentation

-You can find the documentation [here](https://github.com/MSeveri96/Optimal-external-electric-field/blob/main/Documentation/README.md) or, if you prefer, download a PDF version with this [link]
+You can find the documentation, along with some examples, [here](https://github.com/MSeveri96/Optimal-external-electric-field/blob/main/Documentation/README.md) or, if you prefer, download a PDF version with this [link]

 ## Prerequisites
 The script has been tested with: